a-vorontsov/aver/README.md

 #### Installing RPython

 To use RPython you need the PyPy source which includes the RPython framework.
+Obtaining the source can be done by cloning the mercurial repository using the following commands:

 ```bash
 $ cd <path_to>